speeduino/wiki.js/decoders/RoverV2.md

 All other patterns can support wasted spark and if a secondary trigger edge (cam) signal is present support sequential.

-“Use new ignition mode” should be set to “yes”.
+“Enable per tooth timing” should be set to “yes”.